- Non-household businesses facing higher water bills

 - UK water suppliers face a flood of criticism

 UK firms are facing significantly higher water bills in the wake of COVID-19 as suppliers rush to make up for shortfalls triggered by the pandemic-stricken customers who have struggled to pay their bills.
+Depending on where you are in the country, bills can be significantly more than you were paying in 2021.
+Bills for energy and water in London are likely to sharply rise throughout the remainder of the year compared to bills for households in the north of England.

 Although Britain is emerging from the pandemic, most suppliers were facing losses before COVID hit, so the surge in non-payments during lockdown has ramped up the pressure.